arqmain/Machine_Learning/R_MLearning/MLearning_Classification_Comparison_R_Caret/README.md

-# Machine Learning: A comparison of supervised learning algorithms applied to the classification problem with R-project
+# Machine Learning: A comparison of supervised learning algorithms applied to the classification problem with caret R-project library

 <br>